kevinhughes27/shopify-sinatra-app/README.md

 SECRET=<generate a random string to encrypt credentials with>
 ```

+If your app has any other secret credentials you should add them to this file.

 Shopify::Methods
 ----------------

-`shopify_session` - The main method of the framework, most of your routes will use this method to acquire a valid shopify session and then perform api calls to Shopfiy.
+**shopify_session** - The main method of the framework, most of your routes will use this method to acquire a valid shopify session and then perform api calls to Shopfiy.
 The method activates a Shopify API session for you and accepts a block inside of which you can use the ShopifyAPI.
 Here is an example endpoint that displays products:

 ```ruby
 get '/products.json' do